namya-baijal/SPA/README.md

 ![Screenshot from 2021-12-30 01-20-51](https://user-images.githubusercontent.com/57348392/147739919-f094713d-97d8-4b1d-867e-7ad381a88a1c.png)

-The simulation data is available at [insert simulation data link here].
-The filtered tracer data outputs from the full workflow is available at [insert csv file link here] and can be used to generate final visualizations.
+The filtered tracer data outputs from the full workflow is available [here](https://drive.google.com/drive/folders/17YVryG2ypDe_iZ0UzQi58W-ngpHmO8pp?usp=sharing) and can be used to generate final visualizations.
+Check access with iSALE3D developers for simulation data.

 ## Running Python Notebooks